July 6, 2020

 In 2019, Riane Eisler’s beloved partner, esteemed scholar David Loye, published his first-ever collection of children’s stories, Grandfather’s Garden.
 With so many of us now living, working, and homeschooling from home, what better way to spend a few minutes of your afternoon than diving into David’s tales of youthful wonder?

-CPS invites the whole family for a whimsical weekly children’s story time, with readings conducted by Brie Mathers, leader of the Center for Partnership Studies Girls Resiliency Education Fund and Creative Director of Love the Skin You’re In.
-Each Wednesday, access the new story reading video link on Facebook and on this page.
+Check out the complete Grandfather’s Garden Story Time series with Brie Mathers, leader of the Center for Partnership Systems Girls Resiliency Education Fund and Creative Director of Love the Skin You’re In.
+(Scroll down for all ten delightful episodes)!

 Send Your Drawings to Us at CPS